 Night running or cycling

 If you’re one of those people who enjoys getting out doing exercise, then chances are a bit of a dark sky won’t stop you.
 Many cyclists and runners go out at night and using a head torch can keep them safe from those using the roads, and from the unexpected twigs and bushes that can jump out of nowhere on a dark night.
 LED head torches are pretty good for lighting the path a few feet in front too.

-When it comes to climbing mountains, few things are more dangerous than poor visibility.
+When it comes to climbing mountains, few things are more dangerous than poor visibility, you can find out about all kinds of mountains before you go climbing at ExpedReview.
 Climbers use head torches to light the path ahead, to combat the poor visibility in certain areas, allowing them to safely climb even in darker skies.
-If you're into any extreme sports, then head torches are a great aid.
+If you’re into any extreme sports, then head torches are a great aid.

 Let’s facing, finding your way round a cave without a light to guide you would be pretty stupid.
 Torches, either hand or head ones, will let you see all of the breathtaking views and will enable you to find your path through pretty easily.
 However, watch out for bats, as disturbing them by shining your torch at them might not be the best idea!

 Hunting at night is one of the most exhilarating things you can do, and so is night fishing, but there are many dangers that could befall you if you don’t have a good source of light.
 Using a torch in these situations will keep you safe, and help you to pinpoint your prey, allowing you a much better chance of bringing something home for dinner!